 Water retention in the ankles may be due to any of the conditions listed above and may be treated with compression, elevation, and exercises.
 Medical management may be required as well.
 In patients with congestive heart failure (CHF), the heart does not function at its full capacity and may be unable to facilitate proper return of blood to the heart.
 CHF may lead to increased swelling in the legs and ankles.
 Water pills (diuretics) may be prescribed to assist with removing the excess fluids from the ankles and legs.

-How do you get rid of swollen feet and ankles?
+How do you get rid of Swollen Ankle(s) and Feet?

-Here are some steps to take if you want to get rid of swollen ankles and feet.
+Here are some steps to take if you want to limit swollen ankles and feet.

-• Maintain a healthy body weight or BMI
+- Maintain a healthy body weight or BMI (Body Mass Index).